rdmueller/architecture-crud-app-one/PROGRESS.md

 - ✅ Performance testing
 - ✅ Visual regression testing
 - ✅ Clean, maintainable code structure
+- ✅ Robust error handling and recovery
+- ✅ Flexible data models with backward compatibility
 - ✅ Ready for production deployment

 All phases have been successfully completed following test-driven development principles.
 The application has extensive test coverage including unit tests, integration tests, performance tests, and visual regression tests.
+The final phase of bug fixing and stabilization has resulted in a robust, production-ready application.